t-hnh10/terminal-app/README.md

 For example, the specific topics we refer to within our questions may be considered taboo, offensive or objectionable by a certain group of people.
 Certain examples are listed below:
 - Territorial sovereignty
-    - Many regions of the world are disputed between nations (e.g. Taiwan, Arunachal Pradesh, Senkaku Islands, etc)
+    - Many regions of the world are disputed between nations (e.g. Taiwan, Arunachal Pradesh, Senkaku Islands, Gibraltar, etc)
 - Religion
     - Reference to controversial passages within religious text
 - Demography
-    - Stating the existence of certain groups of people in some territories may be considered inflammatory (e.g. the Rohingya in Myanmar)
+    - Stating the existence of certain groups of people and their population numbers in some territories may be considered inflammatory (e.g. the Rohingya in Myanmar)

 ## Design & Planning Process